Last Updated on

 The trekking part of Sapa Valley starts a little ways outside of town.
 Like Cat Cat Village, you must pay an entrance fee at the booth and for that you need to have acquired a permit you got in town.
 No permit, no entrance.

-Sapa trekking tour can feel like a trekkers’ Disneyland.
+Traveling Sapa can feel like a trekkers’ Disneyland.
 Don’t expect to be the only one there.
 There’s a trekking tour in front of you and behind you and somehow, each group is equally spaced apart.
 It’s still a worthwhile trek, offering a bit of a challenge and the mountains are the unforgettable Vietnamese version of the alps in the Sound of Music.

 My intimate trekking group consisted of a French couple and Kuh, a guide from the Black Hmong tribal group… and her entourage of an aunt, her mom and relatives.